viktor-enzell/Pinboard/README.md

 * Navigate to client folder and run `npm install`

 To open the site:
-1. In root folder, run `node server.js`
+1. In Pinboard folder, run `node server.js`
 2. Navigate to Client folder and write `npm start`